ClickCease

 Long Wait Times for Screening

-Advocates say Amazon comes off looking like the good guy making efforts to keep its workers safe during the pandemic, but workers end up footing the bill.
+Advocates argue that despite Amazon’s apparent efforts to keep its workers safe during the pandemic, workers ultimately bear the financial burden.

 The complaint states that beginning in March 2020, Amazon required employees at Colorado warehouses to arrive early, wait in lines outside facilities, answer questions, and check their temperature inside.
-The process took anywhere between 20 and 60 minutes, the lawsuit said.
+The process took 20 to 60 minutes, the lawsuit said.

-This time is compensable under Colorado law, which says workers must be paid when required to be on their employer’s premises or on duty.
+Colorado law, which mandates that workers receive compensation when required to be on their employer’s premises or on duty, makes this time compensable.
 Amazon has argued in a similar lawsuit in

-California federal court that screenings primarily benefit workers and do not amount to compensable time under federal wage law.
+A California federal court ruled that screenings primarily benefit workers and do not amount to compensable time under federal wage law.

-Walmart has raised the same defense in a proposed class action in Arizona federal court, claiming that the retail giant’s failure to compensate employees for time spent in COVID screenings violated state law.
+Walmart has raised the same defense in a proposed class action in Arizona federal court, claiming that the retail giant’s failure to compensate employees for time spent in COVID-19 screenings violated state law.

 Compensable Time Under California Law